morrislab/orchard/README.md

 ```
 {"samples": ["Sample 1", "Sample 2", "Sample 3"], "clusters": [["s9"], ["s0"], ["s1"], ["s2"], ["s4"], ["s3"], ["s7"], ["s5"], ["s8"], ["s6"]]}
 ```

+Here are a few high level things to note about the parameters file format:

+- The parameters file is a structured object format similar to [Javascript Object Notation](https://en.wikipedia.org/wiki/JSON)
+- The values in the `samples` list must be unique strings
+- The values in the `clusters` list must be lists, where each sublist contains one or more `id` values defined in the corresponding SSM file

 Orchard Outputs
 =================